bokkypoobah/WePowerPresaleContractAudit/audit/README.md

   [short address attack](http://vessenes.com/the-erc20-short-address-attack-explained/).
 This technique is now NOT recommended.
-* [x] This contract implement a modified `approve(...)` functions to mitigate the risk of [double spending](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/edit#) by requiring the account to set a non-zero approval limit to 0 before being to modifying this limit.
+* [x] This contract implement a modified `approve(...)` functions to mitigate the risk of [double spending](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/edit#) by requiring the account to set a non-zero approval limit to 0 before being able to modify this limit.

 <br />